IRL2/nanover-server-py/paper/paper.md

 INCLUDE BRISTOL FUNDING

-PB would like to acknowledge the Royal Society Entrepreneur in Residence Scheme.
+PB is funded by the Royal Society Entrepreneur in Residence Scheme.

 LIST OF CONTRIBUTIONS MADE BY AUTHORS